 5 Ways to Improve Your Digital Strategy

-Mightybytes recently hosted a Digital Marketing Makeover event that focused on helping organizations improve their digital strategies.
-The event featured a panel of several digital marketing experts plus representatives from two organizations: Alliance for the Great Lakes and Bright Endeavors.
-Each organization got its turn in the “hot seat,” where our panelists assessed their digital strategies and found opportunities to improve them.
+In one such event, Alliance for the Great Lakes and Bright Endeavors took their turn in the “hot seat,” where our panelists assessed their digital strategies and found opportunities to improve them.

 The event was filled with great tips and advice, but what particularly resonated with audience and participants alike were panelist recommendations about integrating digital marketing efforts across platforms.
 Here are five of them.